 What activities do you have on the farm for pumpkin season?

 Pumpkin season is a major event at Jones Family Farms.
-In 2018, we invite guests to "Celebrate Our Seasons" and enjoy scenes from our wonderful berry, pumpkin and Christmas tree season.
+In 2019, we invite guests to "Celebrate Our History" and enjoy scenes from our 150 years of farming.
 Guests can choose from over 50 varieties of pumpkins and gourds in our Market Yard or wander through nearby pumpkin fields searching for the perfect jack-o-lantern.
 Enjoy hay rides, photo opportunities and a corn maze (open on weekends and from 3 to 5:30 on most weekdays) as well as a small “stage” area with music where children are invited to dance.
 Meet our pigs and chickens in the Market Yard or visit our food table for fresh baked cookies and apple cider on the weekends or farm fresh apples every day.
 The weekend before Halloween is our Annual UNICEF Family Festival.
 Families participate in fun games and activities, and proceeds are donated to UNICEF.

 Where may I set up my picnic/tailgate?

 We do not maintain a picnic area.
 Because we have limited yard and parking lot space, for safety concerns tailgating/ picnicking is not permitted.
 Visitors might want to drive 3 miles on Rt 110 to Indian Well State Park for picnic facilities.

 Do you offer school tours at the farm?